waqifalam/BriefingBot/README.md

 ## Usage
 ### API Endpoints
-- GET /api/brief/:scrapperId: Retrieves the latest news summaries based on the scrapperId news source and sends an email summary.
+- GET `/api/brief/:scrapperId`: Retrieves the latest news summaries based on the scrapperId news source and sends an email summary.
 List of all the `scrapperIds` are present in the `/src/lib/Scrapper/ScrapperConfigs/index.ts` file.

+## Deployment
+To ensure that you receive your daily news briefing reliably and automatically, we recommend deploying the BriefingBot application using a cronjob or a serverless function.
+These options allow you to schedule the execution of the application at a specific time every day, ensuring that you receive the latest news summaries in your inbox without any manual intervention.

 ## Contributing
 Contributions to BriefingBot are more than welcome!
 To contribute, follow these steps: